-If the underwriters exercise their option to purchase 2,175,000 additional shares of common stock in this offering in full at the assumed initial public offering price of \$ 28.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value per share after this offering would be approximately \$2.80 per share, and the dilution per share to investors purchasing shares of common stock in this offering would be approximately \$25.20 per share.
+If the underwriters exercise their option to purchase 2,175,000 additional shares of common stock in this offering in full at the initial public offering price of \$29.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value per share after this offering would be approximately \$2.91 per share, and the dilution per share to investors purchasing shares of common stock in this offering would be approximately \$26.09 per share.

-The following table summarizes, on the pro forma as adjusted basis described above, as of June 30, 2021, the number of shares of common stock purchased from us, the total consideration paid, or to be paid, and the weighted-average price per share paid, or to be paid, by existing stockholders and by investors purchasing shares in this offering at the assumed initial public offering price of \$28.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on the pro forma as adjusted basis described above, as of June 30, 2021, the number of shares of common stock purchased from us, the total consideration paid, or to be paid, and the weighted-average price per share paid, or to be paid, by existing stockholders and by investors purchasing shares in this offering at the initial public offering price of \$29.00 per share, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares purchased Total consid Total consideration (dollar amounts in thousands, except per share amounts) Number Percent Amount Percent pri erage ce per hare Existing stockholders before this offering 122,927,466 89.4% \$309,645,203 43.3% \$ 2.52 Investors purchasing shares in this offering 14,500,000 10.6% 406,000,000 56.7% \$ 28.00 Total 137,427,466 100% \$715,645,203 100% \$ 5.21
+Shares pur chased Total consid Weighted- (dollar amounts in thousands, except per share amounts) Number Percent Amount Percent pri rerage ice per share Existing stockholders before this offering 122,927,466 89.4% \$309,645,203 42.4% \$ 2.52 Investors purchasing shares in this offering 14,500,000 10.6% 420,500,000 57.6% \$ 29.00 Total 137,427,466 100% \$730,145,203 100% \$ 5.31